GRVKMR2003/E-Commerce-Springboot-Practice/README.md

 - **Spring Web**: Framework for building web applications, including RESTful services.
 - **H2 Database**: In-memory database for development and testing.
 - **Lombok**: Java library that automatically plugs into your editor and build tools, simplifying Java development.
+- **Spring Cloud Gateway**: Provides a library for building an API Gateway on top of Spring WebFlux.
+- **Spring Cloud Netflix Eureka**: Service registry for service discovery.

 ## Prerequisites
 - Java 21